-Our team are compassionate and unwavering and will work with you every step of the way.
+Our personal injury law firm team is compassionate and unwavering and will work with you every step of the way.
 Money will not replace what you have lost, but it can at least help fund your recovery and the support you need to move forward.

 The National Redress Scheme (Redress) is a compensation pathway for survivors who experienced child sexual abuse as a child, in an institutional setting, where the institution was responsible for bringing a person into contact with the offender.